JacintoL/SIEM-Azure-Sentinel-MAP-with-LIVE-CYBER-ATTACKS/README.md

 ### 3. Create a Virtual Machine (VM)
 - In the Azure portal, go to **Virtual Machines** > **Create**.
+- Create a new Resource Group for example with the name **Honeypotlab**
+- Virtual Machine name : **honeypot**
-- Choose the VM configuration, such as the operating system (Windows, in this case) and the region.
+- Operating system (Windows, in this case) and the region.
-- Finish the creation and wait for the deployment.
+- Administrator account choose your preference
 ### 4. Allow All Traffic Through the Firewall
 - In the VM settings menu, go to **Networking** > **Security Settings**.
 - Configure the firewall to allow all traffic (Inbound and Outbound) to simulate external attacks.

+- Network Interface: do not touch network interface instead of network security group nic put in **advanced**
+- Configure network security group : Create new network security group choose a name like **honeypot-vm-nsg** and remove all inbound rules and add a new one
+- Add inboud security rule: Just change de Destination port ranges to " * " the priority to "**100**" and Name to **DANGER_ANY_IN**
+- This essentially allow all trafic from the internet into our virtual machine
+- Finish the creation and wait for the deployment.

 ### 5. Create a Log Analytics Workspace
 - Go to **Azure Sentinel** > **Log Analytics Workspace** and create a new workspace.
 - This workspace will be used to store the logs and events captured by the VM and other resources.
+- Choose the resource group **Honeypotlab**
+- Name : **law-honeypot1**
+- Review and Create

 ### 6. Enable VM Log Collection in Security Center
 - Go to **Azure Security Center** and locate the VM you created.